brodieG/alike/NOTES.md

-These are internal developer notes
+These are internal developer notes; don't expect any of it to make much sense.

 ## C Benchmarking